Birds of Ecuador

 Bicolored Antpitta

-Bicolored Antpitta (Grallaria rufocinerea rufocinerea)
+Bicolored Antpitta (Grallaria rufocinerea)

 Rio Blanco Ecological Reserve, Manizales, Caldas, Colombia